BagelLand/bagelland/README.md

-# Open Source Image Host
+# BagelLand | Image Hosting

 ## Overview

-This project is an open source image hosting platform that utilizes the popular screenshot and file sharing tool ShareX.
+This project is an image hosting platform that utilizes the popular screenshot and file sharing tool ShareX.

 ## Features